HyKei04/F1_Agent/README.md

 SERPER_API_KEY="your_api_key"
 ```

-In the examples folder, there are images with graphs build using this agent.
+In the examples folder, there are images with graphs built using this agent.